1st/obsidian-auto-link-title/README.md

 # Obsidian Plugin for Auto-Load a Link Title
 ![Auto linking example](auto-link-title.gif)

-## What the difference to the original implantation? 🤨
+## What is the difference to the original implementation? 🤨

-This project is forked from [obsidianmd/obsidian-sample-plugin](https://github.com/zolrath/obsidian-auto-link-title) and has several benefirs over the original implementation:
+This project is forked from [obsidianmd/obsidian-sample-plugin](https://github.com/zolrath/obsidian-auto-link-title) and has several benefits over the original implementation:

-1. We do not use the external service `api.linkpreview.net` to get web page title.
-Instead we load the original page and extract `<title>` from it's HTML structure
+1. We do not use the external service `api.linkpreview.net` to get web page titles.
+Instead, we load the original page and extract `<title>` from its HTML structure.
-2. We reviewed this plugin, to ensure it's no lack of personal inforation from the plugin to outside.
-It was the main reason to fork and have a frozen version of the plugin, to be sure that it won't have some update that may hurt your personal notes
+2. We reviewed this plugin to ensure it does not lack personal information from the plugin to the outside.
+It was the main reason to fork and have a frozen version of the plugin, to be sure that it won't have some update that may hurt your personal notes.

 ### Automatically Title New Links
 This plugin automatically fetches the webpage to extract link titles when they're pasted, creating a markdown link with the correct title set.